webroo/dummy-json/README.md

 The helpers use the same syntax as regular Handlebars helpers, but instead of registering them with `Handlebars.registerHelper()` you pass them to `dummyjson.parse()`.
 For more information on writing helpers see the [Handlebars documentation](https://handlebarsjs.com/guide/block-helpers.html).

-Note: when generating data using random numbers you should always use the `dummyjson.utils` module.
+Note: when generating data using random numbers you should always use the functions from the `dummyjson.utils` module.
 This ensures you're using the seeded random number generator and means your results will be repeatable if you ever decide to use a seed.
-See the section on [Seeded random data](#seeded-random-data) for more information and a complete list of methods available in `dummyjson.utils`.
+See the section on [Seeded random data](#seeded-random-data) for more information, and the [API](#api) for complete list of methods available in `dummyjson.utils`.

 ### Helpers that pick a random item from an array